marcecj/stream_looper/README.md

 ## TODO

-I still want to following features:
+I still want the following features:

 - Sync to beat, in which case the "Period" slider will function in terms of bars or similar unit.
 Ideally, "Pause Recording" will wait until the bar is